torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 cad_pid
 =======

-This is the pid which will be signalled on reboot (notably, by Ctrl-Alt-Delete).
+This is the pid which will be signalled on reboot (analtably, by Ctrl-Alt-Delete).
 Writing a value to this file which doesn't correspond to a running process will result in ``-ESRCH``.